linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

    - Text to Speech: When there is audio input device available, Speech to Text is enabled by default.
 Otherwise it is disabled and hidden.
    - Show Speech Widget: It is disabled by default and is set not to display the speech widget only but can be woken up by the shortcut.
-   - Voice Gender: It is used to set the voice gender and supports male and female with female as default.
+   - Voice Gender: It is used to set the voice gender and supports male, female and children with female as default.

 #### Translation